 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Investment/Asset Recovery Committee and the Audit Committee were established by the Board..
+The Investment/Asset Recovery Committee and the Audit Committee were established by the Board.
 Day to day management of insurance and financial risks is executed by the Company's management team.
 The Company also has a clear organisational structure with delegated authorities and responsibilities for executive management and senior management.

-During the year, the Company made some progress on identifying its top operational and compliance risks.
-Plans for 2016 to improve the risk management framework include the establishment of an Operational Risk Committee, re-establishing the Credit, Interest and Liquidity Committees and the approval and implementation of a program for Anti-Money Laundering and Counter Terrorist Financing.
+During the year, there were improvements to the risk management framework which included the establishment of an Operational Risk Committee, re-establishment of the Credit, Interest and Liquidity Committees and the implementation of a program for Anti-Money Laundering and Counter Terrorist Financing.
+The focus for 2017 will be to maintain these committees and continue to work on relevant risk mitigations.